 Understanding 2: the UE configured with a satellite ID list by MME is not prevented to camp on, attempt to access to and communicate with a satellite which is not included in the MME-configured satellite list.

-RAN2 would like request SA2 to provide feedback on whether above Understanding 2 is correct.
+RAN2 would like request SA2 to provide feedback on whether above Understanding 2 can be confirmed.

 Also, RAN2 would like to respectfully ask below question to SA2: